allbackoff/cashman-atm/README.md

 # cashman-atm
-REST API for an ATM-style cash dispensing application
+REST API for an ATM-style cash dispensing application.

 ## How to build and run the application